Robust Sparse Mean Estimation via Sum of Squares: Preliminaries

 When we need to emphasize what indeterminates are involved in a particular SoS proof, we denote it by $\cA \sststile{t}{x} r(x) \geq 0$.
 When $\cA$ is empty, we directly write $\sststile{t}{} r(x) \geq 0$ and $\sststile{t}{x} r(x) \geq 0$.
 We also often refer to $\cA$ containing polynomial equations $q(x) = 0$, by which we mean that $\cA$ contains both $q(x) \geq 0$ and $q(x) \leq 0$. \end{definition}

 We frequently compose SoS proofs without comment --- see \cite{BarakSteurerNotes} for basic facts about composition of SoS proofs and bounds on the degree of the resulting proofs.

 Our algorithm also uses the dual objects to SoS proofs, commonly called \emph{pseudoexpectations}. \begin{definition}[Pseudoexpectation] Let $x_1,\ldots,x_d$ be indeterminates.
 A degree-$t$ pseudoexpectation $\pE$ is a linear map $\pE \, : \, \R[x_1,\ldots,x_d]_{\leq t} \rightarrow \R$ from degree-$t$ polynomials to $\R$ such that $\pE \Brac{p(x)^2} \geq 0$ for any $p$ of degree at most $t/2$ and $\pE \Brac{1} = 1$.
-If $\cA = \{p_1(x) \geq 0, \ldots, p_m(x) \geq 0\}$ is a set of polynomial inequalities, we say that $\pE$ satisfies $\cA$ if for every $S \subset [m]$, the following holds: $\pE [s(x)^2 \prod_{i \in S} p_i(x)] \geq 0$ for all squares $s(x)^2$ such that $s(x)^2 \prod_{i \in S} p_i(x)$ has degree at most $t$.
+If $\cA = \{p_1(x) \geq 0, \ldots, p_m(x) \geq 0\}$ is a set of polynomial inequalities, we say that $\pE$ satisfies $\cA$ if for every $S \subset [m]$, the following holds: $\pE [s(x)^2 \prod_{i \in S} p_i(x)] \geq 0$ for all squares $s(x)^2$ such that $s(x)^2 \prod_{i \in S} p_i(x)$ has degree at most $d$.

-{We say that a pseudoexpectation is $\tau$-approximate if it satisfies all the conditions up to slack $\tau$, i.e., $\pE[p(x)^2] \geq -\tau \|p\|_2^2$ for any $p$ of degree at most $t/2$ and $\pE [s(x)^2 \prod_{i \in S} p_i(x)] \geq -\tau \|s^2\|_2 \prod_{i \in S} \|p_i\|_2$ for all sets $S$ and polynomials $s(x)$ such that $s(x)^2\prod_{i \in S} p_i(x)$ has degree at most $t$, where $\|p\|_2$ denotes the $\ell_2$-norm of the vector of coefficients of $p$.} \end{definition}
+We say that a pseudoexpectation is $\tau$-approximate if it satisfies all the conditions up to slack $\tau$, i.e., $\pE[p(x)^2] \geq -\tau \|p\|_2^2$ for any $p$ of degree at most $t/2$ and $\pE [s(x)^2 \prod_{i \in S} p_i(x)] \geq -\tau \|s^2\|_2 \prod_{i \in S} \|p_i\|_2$ for all sets $S$ and polynomials $s(x)$ such that $s(x)^2\prod_{i \in S} p_i(x)$ has degree at most $d$, where $\|p\|_2$ denotes the $\ell_2$-norm of the vector of coefficients of $p$. \end{definition}

-We will also rely on the algorithmic fact that given a satisfiable system $\cA$ of $m$ polynomial inequalities in $d$ variables, there is an algorithm which runs in time $(dm)^{O(t)}$ and computes a pseudoexpectation of degree $t$ {approximately} satisfying $\cA$.

-\begin{theorem}[The SoS Algorithm \cite{Sho87,lasserre2001new, nesterov2000squared,bomze1998standard}] Let $\cA$ be a satisfiable system of $m$ polynomial inequalities in variables $x_1,\ldots,x_d$, each with coefficients having bit complexity at most $B$ and degree at most $t$.
-Suppose that $\cA$ contains an inequality of the form $\|x\|_2^2 \leq M$, {with $M$ having bit complexity at most $B$}.
-There is an algorithm which takes $t \in \Z_+$, $\tau$, and $B$ and returns in time $\poly(B,\log(1/\tau),d^t,m^t)$ a degree-$t$ pseudo-expectation $\pE$ which satisfies $\cA$ up to error $\tau$. \end{theorem}
+We will also rely on the algorithmic fact that given a satisfiable system $\cA$ of $m$ polynomial inequalities in $d$ variables, there is an algorithm which runs in time $(dm)^{O(t)}$ and computes a pseudoexpectation of degree $t$ approximately satisfying $\cA$. \begin{theorem}[The SoS Algorithm \cite{Sho87,lasserre2001new, nesterov2000squared,bomze1998standard}] Let $\cA$ be a satisfiable system of $m$ polynomial inequalities in variables $x_1,\ldots,x_d$, each with coefficients having bit complexity at most $B$ and degree at most $t$.
+Suppose that $\cA$ contains an inequality of the form $\|x\|_2^2 \leq M$, with $M$ having bit complexity at most $B$.
+There is an algorithm which takes $t \in \Z_+$, $\tau$, and $B$ and returns in time $\poly(B,\log(1/\tau),d^t,m^t)$ a degree-$t$ pseudo-expectation $\pE$ which satisfies $\cA$ up to error $\tau$. \end{theorem} All of our SoS proofs will be of bit complexity $\poly(m^t,d^t)$.
+We thus apply \Cref{thm:sos-algo} with $B=\poly(m^t,d^t)$ and $\tau = 2^{-\poly(tB)}$ to ensure that the total error that we incur is at most $O( 2^{-md})$.
+Since this error is negligible, we will not treat it explicitly in the remainder of the paper.